willowdawson_portrait.jpg

 It has been fairly quiet around here, and with good reason.
 I wrote a book!

 Tracking Giants: Big trees, Tiny Triumphs, and Misadventures in the Forest is a travel memoir about searching for the Champion trees of BC.
-It comes out in May 2023 with Greystone Books.
-Please visit this link to learn more and preorder.
+It came out in May 2023 with Greystone Books.
+Please visit this link to learn more and order.

 A funny, deeply relatable book about one woman’s quest to track some of the world’s biggest trees.